 Hey y’all!
-In contrast to Throwback Thursday, I like to use Fridays to look ahead to an upcoming release that I’m excited about!
-Today’s is If I Tell You The Truthby Jasmin Kaur, which has both a gorgeous premise and a gorgeous cover.
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is The Prison Healer by Lynette Noni.
+Expected Release: April 13, 2021

 Why wait on this one?

 Hey y’all!
 In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
-Today’s is Concrete Rose by Angie Thomas (who I feel probably doesn’t need an introduction as an author at this point).
-Expected Release: January 12, 2021
+Today’s is The Cost of Knowing by Brittney Morris!
+Expected Release: April 6, 2021

 Why wait on this one?